-Karl Heinz Kaeser, Captain, U.S. Navy; Manager, Civilian Institutions Program; B.S., United States Naval Academy, 1964; M.S. in Management, George Washington Univ., 1972; M.S. in Systems Analysis, Univ. of Rochester, 1973.
+Michael R. Merickel, Commander, U.S. Navy; Manager Civilian Institutions Program; B.S., United States Naval Academy, 1967; M.S. in Operations Analysis, Naval Postgraduate School, 1973.

 "The Navy's fully-funded graduate education program supports 79 subspecialties.
 This involves 65 curricula, 40 at NPS and 25 at over 50 civilian institutions.
 Programs offered at NPS are not available at civilian institutions.
 Approximately 20% of the fiscal year officer graduate education assignments are slated for these universities.
 Where more than one school is listed for a particular curriculum, subspecialty education placement officers plan quota distribution.